open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 .. note:: Requires >= v0.3.0 of the plugin, and >= v1.0.2 of the GUI.

-Every time a recording is started all data streams that contain ProbeInterface metadata will save the ProbeInterface data in a JSON file.
-The files will be saved in the folder path set by the recording options interface at the top of the GUI's main window; note that this may be a different folder location than the Record Nodes, as those can be modified to save in a folder that is different from the main GUI.
+Every data stream that contains ProbeInterface metadata will write that metadata to a JSON file every time a recording is started.
+The files will be saved in the folder path set by the recording options interface at the top of the GUI's main window.
+This may be a different folder location than the Record Nodes, as those can be modified to save in a folder that is different from the main GUI.
 If there is a Record Node using the default folder path, then the folder structure will look something like this:

 .. code-block::